mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/scale_selector.rst

 Scale Selector
 ************

-Displays and changes the map scale.
+Displays a selctbox with scales.
+The map scale changes when an value from the selectbox is choosen.

+Notice: The Selectbox offers the scales that are defined for the map-Element.

 .. image:: ../../../../../figures/scale_selector.png
      :scale: 100